sungjaep11/ScreenPal/README.md

 ### Word Guess

-Guess a hidden 5-letter word, Wordle-style.
+Guess a hidden 5-letter word.
 Type 5 letters and press enter (or click Submit).
 Each letter of the guess is colored by how it compares to the answer:

 - **green** — correct letter in the correct spot
 - **yellow** — letter is in the word, but in a different spot